Anon-Planet/thgtoa/guide.md

 See these good videos for more explanations on the matter:

 -   What is a File Format? <https://www.youtube.com/watch?v=VVdmmN0su6E> <sup>[[Invidious]][127]</sup>
 -   Ange Albertini: Funky File Formats: <https://www.youtube.com/watch?v=hdCs6bPM4is> <sup>[[Invidious]][128]</sup>

 You should always use extreme caution.
 To mitigate these attacks, this guide will later recommend the use of virtualization (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]) to mitigate leaking any information even in case of opening such a malicious file.

 If you want to learn how to try detecting such malware, see [Appendix T: Checking files for malware]

-### Malware and Exploits in your apps and services:
+### Malware and Exploits in your apps and services

 So, you are using Tor Browser or Brave Browser over Tor.
 You could be using those over a VPN for added security.
 But you should keep in mind that there are exploits[^206] (hacks) that could be known by an adversary (but unknown to the App/Browser provider).
 Such exploits could be used to compromise your system and reveal details to de-anonymize you such as your IP address or other details.